KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 **Bubble**

 The *Bubble* chart is useful in case of three series.
 The size of the bubble depends on the third dimension.
-After pressing the *Add widget* button pick up the Bubble chart from the gallery.
+After clicking the *Add widget* button pick up Chart and then the Bubble chart from the gallery.

 .. figure:: media/image021.png